11swati11/car-app/README.md

     * Run `npm start`
     * Runs the server at `http://localhost:3001`.
 Documentation of the available endpoints can be found at `http://localhost:3001/docs`.

-3. Type  `npm cd client` from root directory.
+3. Type  `cd client` from root directory.
     * Run  `npm install`
     * Run  `npm start`
     * Your browser will open  [http://localhost:3000/](http://localhost:3000/)  automatically.
 If not enter URL manually.